briansunter/graph/site/content/pages/travels with charley.md

 Do nuclear weapons limit political discussion?

-He talked with a sailor stationed on a submarine in New London, Connecticut and was surprised the sailor enjoyed being on the submarine because it was "futuristic"
+He talked with a sailor stationed on a submarine in New London, Connecticut, and was surprised the sailor enjoyed being on the submarine because it was "futuristic."

 ### Maine

 > I have always heard that Maine people are rather taciturn, but for this candidate for Mount Rushmore to point twice in an afternoon was to be unbearably talkative.
 He swung his chin in a small arc in the direction I had been traveling.
 If the afternoon had not been advancing I would have tried for another word from him even if doomed to failure.
 “Thank you,” I said, and sounded to myself as though I rattled on forever.

-He visisted small town shops, restaurants, and listened to the local radio.
+He visited small-town shops and restaurants and listened to the local radio.

-He visited "Abercrombie and Fitch", which was actually an outdoor supply store back then.
+He visited "Abercrombie and Fitch," an outdoor supply store back then.
 I thought that was funny.

 ### Upstate New York and Niagara Falls

-He comments how much more freely strangers spoke to each-other here, and how different people were everywhere he went.
+He comments on how much more freely strangers spoke to each other here and how different people were everywhere he went.

-He meets truck drivers at rest stops and notes how they are like the men he met at sea
+He meets truck drivers at rest stops and notes how they are like the men he met at sea.

 ### Midwest